Of course, she does, she’s five! Let me back up a second.

 “Daddy, why did God make us?”

-Now as we’re approaching the anniversary of the Protestant Reformation and as I was asked to write a piece on Soli Deo Gloria (glory to God alone), my brain started thinking about how I could convey to a little girl the idea of God’s glory being the ultimate desire and design for humanity.
+As I was asked to write a piece on Soli Deo Gloria (glory to God alone), my brain started thinking about how I could convey to a little girl the idea of God’s glory being the ultimate desire and design for humanity.

 In the end, I gave her a simple version of the Westminster Catechism, “Baby girl, God made everyone to glorify and worship him.”